24 Hours of Le Mans: Purpose

 Launched when Grand Prix motor racing was the dominant form of motorsport throughout Europe, Le Mans was designed to present a different test.
 Instead of focusing on the ability of a car company to build the fastest machines, the 24 Hours of Le Mans would concentrate on the ability of manufacturers to build sporty yet reliable cars.
 This encouraged innovation in producing reliable and fuel-efficient vehicles, because endurance racing requires cars that last and spend as little time in the pits as possible.

 At the same time, the layout of the track required cars with better aerodynamics and stability at high speeds.
-While this was shared with Grand Prix racing, few tracks in Europe had straights of a length comparable to the Mulsanne.
-Additionally, because the road is public and thus not as meticulously maintained as permanent racing circuits, racing puts more strain on the parts, increasing the importance of reliability.
+While this was shared with Grand Prix racing, few tracks in Europe had straights of a length comparable to the Ligne droite des Hunaudières, often referred to as Mulsanne Straight after the village it leads to.

 The oil crisis in the early 1970s led organizers to adopt a fuel economy formula known as Group C that limited the amount of fuel each car was allowed.
 Although it was later abandoned, fuel economy remains important as new fuel sources reduce the time spent during pit stops.
 Such technological innovations have had a trickle-down effect and can be incorporated into consumer cars.
 This has also led to faster and more exotic supercars as manufacturers seek to develop faster road cars in order to develop them into even faster GT cars.

-Additionally, hybrid systems (flywheel, super-capacitor, battery coupled with both petrol and diesel) have been championed in the Le Mans prototype category as rules have been changed to their benefit and to further push efficiency.
+In the 2000s, hybrid systems (flywheel, super-capacitor, battery coupled with both petrol and diesel) have been championed in the Le Mans prototype category as rules have been changed to their benefit and to further push efficiency.